deekob/amplify_flutter_workshop/workshop/content/module-four/_index.md

 +++

 ## Introduction
-In this module you will learn how to retrieve gps coordinates of a mobile devices location, and show this on google maps.
+In this module you will learn how to retrieve gps coordinates of a mobile devices location, and show this on Open Street Maps.

 ## What You Will Learn
 * Ask for GPS location permissions of end user